Black Snake Moan (film): Plot

 She eventually comes to tolerate her position.
-Lazarus buys her a conservative dress to wear, plays the guitar for her, and feeds her home-cooked meals.
+Lazarus buys her a light sundress to wear, improving her modesty, plays the guitar for her, and feeds her home-cooked meals.
 Lazarus' pastor and close friend, R.L., visits Lazarus at his house and discovers that Lazarus is imprisoning Rae.
 The pastor tries to reason with Lazarus and the group shares a meal.

 Meanwhile, Ronnie returns to town after being discharged from the National Guard due to his severe anxiety disorder.
-While searching for Rae, who has disappeared, he meets Gill, who informs him that Rae cheats on him whenever he is out of town.
+While searching for Rae, who has disappeared, he meets Gill, who tells him that Rae cheats on him when he is out of town.
 Ronnie attacks Gill, steals his truck, and continues searching for Rae.

-In the morning, Lazarus frees Rae, having decided that he has no authority to pass judgment on her.
-Rae chooses to stay with Lazarus of her own will.
-That night during a thunderstorm, at Rae's request, Lazarus sings a song for her, "Black Snake Moan" by Blind Lemon Jefferson.
-Later, Rae and Lazarus take a trip into town, where Rae confronts her mother about the sexual abuse she suffered at the hands of her mother's partner.
+In the morning, Lazarus frees Rae, having decided that he has no right to pass judgment on her.
+She chooses to stay with him of her own will.
+That night during a thunderstorm, at Rae's request, Lazarus sings a song for her, "That Black Snake Moan" by Blind Lemon Jefferson.
+Later, she and Lazarus take a trip into town, where Rae confronts her mother about the sexual abuse she suffered at the hands of her mother's partner.
 Meanwhile, Lazarus has formed a budding romance with the local pharmacist, Angela.
 He plays a blues concert at a local bar, which Rae attends.
 Ronnie spots Rae and follows her to Lazarus' house.
 He confronts the pair with a pistol, but Lazarus talks him down and summons the pastor.
 Ronnie and Rae decide they are stronger together than apart and get married.
 While driving away, Ronnie suffers from a panic attack again and Rae begins to have one of her spells, but then they pull themselves together, and resolve to take care of each other.